Alstom wins signalling and telecommunication contract for India’s RRTS Corridor

 The contract marks a world premiere for the combination of the latest ETCS signalling standard supported by the latest digital Interlocking and Automatic Train Operation (ATO) over Long Term Evolution (LTE) radio.
 The integrated platform screen door solution will also provide the utmost safety to passengers.

-Automatic Train Operation/Autonomous Train Control (ATO/ATC), Digitalisation, European Rail Traffic Management System (ERTMS), European Train Control System (ETCS), High-Speed Rail, Operational Performance, Signalling & Telecommunications, Technology & Software
+Automatic Train Operation/Autonomous Train Control (ATO/ATC), Digitalisation, European Rail Traffic Management System (ERTMS), European Train Control System (ETCS), High-Speed Rail, Operational Performance, Signalling, Control & Communications, Technology & Software